RenatoFarruggio/qrCodeReaderWriter/README.md

 * ~~Find out how many bps we can send (around 500bytes/packet, maybe up to 2k) should be fine !~~
 * ~~Add [Chaquopy](https://chaquo.com/chaquopy/) to our project to run python files~~
 * ~~Fix __fatal__ bug: Chaquopy can't import python library "cbor2" (Fix by downgrading to cbor)~~
-* __Encode and Decode qr code in base64 encoding__
+* __Encode and Decode qr code in base64 encoding__ (Does not work with our current setup afaik)
-* If Chaquopy works as exspected, add it to the documentation over on [BACnet](https://github.com/cn-uofbasel/BACnet/tree/master/groups/02-soundLink)
+* ~~If Chaquopy works as exspected, add it to the documentation over on [BACnet](https://github.com/cn-uofbasel/BACnet/tree/master/groups/02-soundLink)~~
+* Merge readme from [BACnet](https://github.com/cn-uofbasel/BACnet/tree/master/groups/02-soundLink) into this readme.
 * Figure out how to use the [eventCreationTool](https://github.com/cn-uofbasel/BACnet/tree/master/groups/04-logMerge/eventCreationTool) on our android app, according to [this](https://chaquo.com/chaquopy/doc/current/java.html)
 * ~~Make a license file (preferably the same, BACnet uses)~~
 * Get a [license for Chaquopy](https://chaquo.com/chaquopy/license/?app=ch.unibas.qrscanner)